baconjs/bacon.js/README.md

 [`observable.withStateMachine(initState, f)`](#observable-withstatemachine "observable.withStateMachine(initState, f)") lets you run a state machine on an observable.
-Give it an initial state object and a state transformation function that processes each incoming event and returns and array containing the next state and an array of output events.
+Give it an initial state object and a state transformation function that processes each incoming event and returns an array containing the next state and an array of output events.
 Here's an an example, where we calculate the total sum of all numbers in the stream and output the value on stream end: